J. L. HUDSON,

 rich soil and full sun or part shade.
 Drought resistant.
 Dislikes transplanting.

 Sow in fall or give 3 months cold treatment for high germination.
-Plant 1" deep, as seed 'floats'.
-"Established plants will bloom in
+Plant 1"

 The name comes from the peculiar property of giving a flash of light if a match